cabinx/cabin_auv_ws/README.md

   ROS is widely used in the robot area.
 It's easy to develop, and has many successful applications in AI area.
 I hope to DIY my own ROV/AUV based on ros in the future.
 So I develop a simple demo for rov tracking object to verify the feasibility.

   I test the demo on a bluerov, replace the pixhawk with a stm32 to process the pwm wave to control the thrusters.
 The main target is to verify the feasibility of developing rov/auv soft framework on ros, since I can change the hardware freely in the future.
 So I ignore many problems, such as depth hold, the time delay caused by video transmission and so on.
 From this perspective, the test result is not bad.

+  As the test environment, the ground pc is ubuntu 18.04, and the raspberry 3B on the bluerov is ubuntu mate 18.04.
+The ros version is melodic.

   ![image](https://github.com/cabinx/cabin_auv_ws/blob/master/image/yaw.gif)![image](https://github.com/cabinx/cabin_auv_ws/blob/master/image/sink.gif)